automatically generated captions

 00:17:00 Which lead to measurable differences in the interface.

-00:17:04 But nevertheless we could know we could say that our perceptions are substantially similar.
-But.
+00:17:04 But nevertheless we could we could say that our perceptions are substantially similar.

-00:17:25 You know how do we know if we see the truth.
-Oh we're right.
-So what if I see a snake.
+00:17:25 How do we know what we see?
+How do we know if we see the truth.
+So if I see a snake.

-00:17:35 For example you might say well you know if you think that the snake is just an icon on your interface.
+00:17:35 For example you might say well you know if you think that that snake is just an icon on your interface.

 00:17:43 Why don't you touch it.
 Why don't you play with it because it will bite you.

-00:17:46 And after you're dead you know what will know that snake was more than just an icon in your desktop interface it's real
+00:17:46 And after you're dead you we will know that that snake was more than just an icon in your desktop interface it's real

 00:17:53 it's a real part of objective reality.
 And I wouldn't touch that snake.
 For the same reason.